ckyever/slide-puzzle/README.md

 How to run locally:

+* Ensure node, yarn and vite are installed on your machine
 * Run client Node server in one terminal:
 ```
+cd client
 yarn run dev
 ```
 * Then run the Flask server program in another terminal: